If you’re wondering what it’s like in Brussels at night, then let me tell you.

 As an example, you’ll often see a light show to accompany the Brussels annual flower carpet, which draws in large crowds during the summer months.

 But even if you miss seeing a light show, you’ll still see Grand-Place lit up every night… making the buildings look silver and even more stunning than usual.

 La Bellone is a stunning event space.
 It has an opulent baroque façade, which opens onto a glass-domed courtyard… much like the most picturesque conservatory you can imagine!

 Throughout the year, there are theatre, dance, circus and opera performances here, making for a truly spectacular night out in Brussels.
 Keep an eye on their website for event dates and times.

 5. Late-night photographs of pretty shopping galleries

 Both Galeries Royal Saint-Hubert and Passage du Nord stay open late.
 Galeries Royal is open at all hours, while Passage du Nord is open until 8pm.

 This allows you to photograph these stunning shopping galleries, complete with their marble and gold detailings, free from crowds and selfish selfies.

 We hope you’ve found this guide to Brussels at night super helpful!
 If there’s anything else you want to know, then just pop a note down in the comments below and we’ll get back to you asap…

-Did you like this?
+Did you like this blog post?
 Why not share it around?!